 An explanation of material differences between Budgeted Expenditures and Estimated Actual Expenditures and/or Planned Percentages of Improved Services and Estimated Actual Percentages of Improved Services.

-There were material differences between Budgeted Expenditures and Estimated Actual Expenditure for Actions 1 and 3 as noted above.
+No material differences between Budgeted Expenditures and Estimated Actual Expenditures

 An explanation of how effective the specific actions were in making progress toward the goal.